-License agreements and comprehensive services agreements
+License agreements and services agreements with schools

-The WFOE has entered into a license agreement and a comprehensive service agreement with each of the schools under the VIE pursuant to which the WFOE provides certain services to these schools, including design of teaching plans, licensed use of the business management system developed by the WFOE, market promotion and operation support, as well as authorizing these schools to use our courseware and schools.
-In return, each of the schools is required to pay certain service royalties and fees to the WFOE.
-The initial term of each of these agreements is five years, which will renew for another five years automatically unless the parties terminate this agreement in writing.
+The WFOE entered into a license agreement and a comprehensive service agreement with each of the schools under the VIE pursuant to which the WFOE provided certain services to these schools, including design of teaching plans, licensed use of the business management system developed by the WFOE, market promotion and operation support, as well as authorizing these schools to use our courseware and trademarks.
+In return, each of the schools was required to pay certain service royalties and fees to the WFOE.
+The initial term of each of these agreements was five years, renewable for another five years automatically unless the parties terminate this agreement in writing.